 Upcoming Badge System

-From mid 2018, we’re planning to start assigning skill-based ‘badges’ to our employees.
+Pretty soon we’re planning to start assigning skill-based ‘badges’ to our employees.
 It’s an experiment designed to recognise the ability of our team, help ensure a transparent system, and is something that allows employees to take charge of their professional development.
 Business and technology magazine Idealog covered it - you can read about it here.